 FEBRUARY 4th, 2010

-Initially, I sent in an email asking to get a press pass for the Man v.
+Initially, I sent an email asking for a press pass for the Man v.
 Food event.
 The official response: there are no press passes.

-Eventually, the Travel Channel website would include an email address along with an explanation of what to do to be a part of the Tailgate Party.
+Eventually, the Travel Channel website would include an email address and an explanation of what to do to be a part of the Tailgate Party.

 I sent in my email and waited.

 Then I received a reply a few days later asking me to confirm my attendance.

 After confirming, the final email with instructions arrived a few days later.